-Sandi serves as the Director of Communications for OCCJ and is currently completing her 200-hour yoga teacher training and social-emotional learning facilitator certification, which she hopes to use to offer inclusive well-being, movement and mindfulness practices to students, educators, parents, and community leaders.
+Sandi serves as the Director of Communications for OCCJ and is currently completing a yoga teacher training and social-emotional learning facilitator certification, which she hopes to use to offer inclusive well-being, movement and mindfulness practices to students, educators, parents, and community leaders.

 As the pandemic wears on, most of us yearn for ways to meaningfully engage and feel more present.
 In this increasingly complicated time, I’m here to offer a solution with many applications and an equal number of benefits - mindfulness.